Archangel: Protestant

-The standard Protestant Bible provides names for three angels: "Michael the archangel", the angel Gabriel, who is called "the man Gabriel" in Daniel 9:21 and third "Abaddon"/"Apollyon" in Revelation 9:11.
-Among Protestant communities, the Anglican and many Methodist traditions recognize four angels as archangels: Michael the Archangel, Raphael the Archangel, Gabriel the Archangel, and Uriel the Archangel.
-But a depiction of seven archangels in stained-glass windows can be found in some Anglican churches.
-In this case, in addition to the aforementioned angels, Chamuel, Jophiel and Zadkiel are also depicted.
-They are commemorated on 29 September, “Michaelmas”, in the church calendar.
-The evangelist Billy Graham wrote that in Sacred Scripture, there is only one individual explicitly described as an archangel—Michael—in Jude 1:9.
+The Protestant Bible provides names for two angels, "Michael the archangel" (Jude 1:9), the angel Gabriel, who is called "the man Gabriel" in Daniel 9:21, which are considered part of the standard New Testament canon and Old Testament canon respectively.
+It omits Raphael, who is mentioned in Tobit 12:15, which falls in the Apocrypha section of the Catholic Bible, and it omits Uriel (2 Esdras 4:1 and 2 Esdras 5:20) and Jerahmeel (2 Esdras 4:36), which are contained in 2 Esdras, neither are included in the Protestant Bible.
+Among Protestant communities, the Anglican traditions recognize three to five angels as archangels: Michael the Archangel and Gabriel the Archangel, as well as Raphael the Archangel, Uriel the Archangel and Jerahmeel the Archangel.
+Lutherans only recognise Michael, Gabriel, and sometimes Raphael (not Uriel or Jerahmeel, because Esdras books are not included in the Lutheran apocrypha).
+Statuary of these angels can be found in Lutheran churches, and a depiction of seven archangels in stained-glass windows can be found in some Anglican churches.
+In this case, in addition to the aforementioned angels, Chamuel, Jophiel and Zadkiel are variously depicted.
+They are commemorated on 29 September, "Michaelmas", in the church kalendar of the Lutheran and Anglican churches (cf. Calendar of saints (Lutheran) and Calendar of saints (Anglican)).

+In the view of the Baptist evangelist Billy Graham, Sacred Scripture explicitly described one being as an archangel—Michael—in Jude 1:9.

-Seventh-day Adventists hold that the titles "Michael" and "archangel" are in reference to Jesus.
-However, in the Adventist view, they only signify his role as the chief of angels and make no reference to the nature of Jesus, who is fully divine.
+Seventh-day Adventists hold that the titles "Michael" and "archangel" are references to Jesus.
+In the Adventist view, they only signify his role as chief of angels and make no reference to his divine nature.
 Adventists credit nonconformist minister Matthew Henry as supporting this view.